GRamasike/hello-world/README.md

 # hello-world
 Hello World Exercise
-Fist time using this platform
+First time using this platform